 Uzhunnu vada Kerala style recipe(uzhunnu vada recipe is the malayalam name for medu vada recipe) is a traditional Kerala South Indian style snack recipe which you can use to make crispy urad dal fritters for savory snack or breakfast.

-We use the black gram which has its skin removed, and so it looks white colored without the skin.
+We use the black gram (uzhunnu dal) which has its skin removed for the preparation of uzhunnu vada, and so it looks white colored without the skin.
 Urad dal is very nutritious and it has many health benefits.

 As I already mentioned above, although this is a black gram recipe, we use the black gram from which the skin is removed and so the grams look white in color.
 You can buy the skin removed version of black gram or urad dal from stores or online easily for this recipe.

 Urad dal or skin removed black gram is used in many popular South Indian recipes.
 The most popular South Indian breakfast items dosa and idli are made using urad dal or uzhunnu.
 Idli recipe is here and dosa recipe is here.

 See here in detail how to make batter for idli and dosa using rice and urad dal.

 Coming back to the uzhunnu vada Kerala style recipe, uzhunnu vada is a very popular tea time snack in South India which is also served as a breakfast.

 Uzhunnu vada or ulundu vadai or medu vada as known in South India is deep fried fritters which looks exactly like donuts with a hole in center, but it is savory in taste.

 Why There Is A Hole In Uzhunnu Vada/Medu Vada?